ourcodingclub/tutorials-in-progress/Tutorial_publishing_guide.md

 ### Header Material

 This material should appear at the top of every tutorial `.md` file.
 It is important to use the same `date:` as the one in the `.md` tutorial filename.
 For tutorials this date should be approximately 4 days before it is taught in class, so that email recipients can look at the tutorial before it is run in class.
-The `title:` and `subtitle:` should be identical to that which is written on the header banner image for that tutorial:
+The `title:` and `subtitle:` should be identical to that which is written on the header banner image for that tutorial.

+`tags` should be added according to the content of your tutorial.
+Our current tags are:

+- `data_manip` (Data manipulation)
+- `datavis` (Data visualisation)
+- `github` (Related to version control, github, git)
+- `modelling` (Statistical modelling, e.g. general linear models)
+- `intro_to_r` (Basic skills for programming, etiquette, using IDEs etc.)

+Here is an example header:

 ```
 ---